adamfortuna/evaleverything.com/source/_posts/2013-09-07-response-streams-with-rails-4-and-redis.markdown

 ## A Working Solution

 I ran into a [StackOverflow][] post on this exact topic, which lead to _a_ working solution for this.

+{% pullside left code %}
+This solution follows the "ping" method.
+{% endpullside %}

 ```ruby
 class ActivitiesController < ApplicationController